defparam/haptyc/Readme.md

 GET /animal?type=dog&id=9&process=False HTTP/1.1
 ```

-Persistent transforms are denoted by the '@' sign and the transform functions always start with `per_` this is because these tranforms are not iterative, they don't create tests or keep state.
+Persistent transforms are denoted by the '@' sign and the transform functions always start with `per_` this is because these transforms are not iterative, they don't create tests or keep state.
 These transforms are just naive transformation which you can apply anywhere in the payload for a state-less transformation without affecting the stateful transforms.
 Since they don't prescribe any tests you cannot generate tests with persistent transforms alone, they are meant to be mixed with iterative transforms.
 In the example above we have a 10-test snipe style transform placing an incrementing id.
-Also we have a persistant transform which places a random boolean into its position.
+Also we have a persistent transform which places a random boolean into its position.

 #### Example 5:  Using state and state.init